gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## SCTP Chunk Types

-In the Stream Control Transmission Protocol (SCTP) Parameters group's "Chunk Types" registry, IANA is requested to add with a reference to this document two new entries.
+In the Stream Control Transmission Protocol (SCTP) Parameters group's "Chunk Types" registry, IANA is requested to add the two new entries depicted below in in {{iana-chunk-types}} with a reference to this document.
 The registry at time of writing was available at: https://www.iana.org/assignments/sctp-parameters/sctp-parameters.xhtml#sctp-parameters-1

 | ID Value | Chunk Type | Reference |